1.5 Degrees and the 97% Consensus – or perhaps not.

 What the climate crisis gurus at the IPCC conveniently neglect to note in making that illogical and misleading presumption is that in 1750, the entire Earth was in the depths of a 500-year-long climate cycle known as The Little Ice Age (~1380-1880), which has been the coldest time in the past 8,000 years and almost the coldest since the end of the last glacial advance (see Anthrop-obscene on the home page).
 The LIA was much colder even than now, which is COLD compared to much of geologic history.
 The painting above is of the Thames River around 1700.
 It was consistently so cold that London held annual “Frost Fairs” on the Thames.
 The picture to the right depicts a Frost Fair on the Thames – note St. Paul’s Cathedral in the background, placing the date of this painting to circa 1700.

 Prior to the LIA, the Earth was in a warmer period known as the Medieval Climate Optimum which was approximately the same temperature as it is right now (2022).
-Before that were the Dark Ages (another cold period) with the Roman Warm Period before that (again, about the same temperature a right now).
+Before that were the Dark Ages (another cold period) with the Roman Warm Period before that (warmer than right now) and before that the Minoan Warm Period 3,500 years ago – the temperature peak of the Holocene Interglacial.
 Imagine that!
 All of that warming and cooling occurred without the burning of ANY fossil fuels…

 With all that variability (ref: chart above), how did the U.N. determine that a time in the depths of the LIA (the very long, very low part of the graph just before the red line begins) is the “ideal” mean for Earth?